Canna71/obsidian-readlater/README.md

 - integrate with read-it-later services like [Pocket](https://getpocket.com) and [Instapaper](https://www.instapaper.com)
 - Map a note to a web page and keep it in synch

-## Note
-The current version requires that a top level `Read Later` folder is created.
-This will be made configurable in the next release.

 ## Download or update a page to markdown

 Use a [bookmarklet](https://canna71.github.io/obsidian-readlater/)